 Employer or Claims Adjuster/Administrator Fraud

-Claims adjuster or administrator fraud can include embezzling from his or her employer by causing payments to be made to non-existent claimants or medical providers, referring patients or clients to medical providers or attorneys for compensation, issuing excessive payments to a worker, attorney or medical provider in return for a kick-back, making false statements with the intent of discouraging an employee from filing or pursuing a claim, or backdating documents in an attempt to avoid penalties for delays in benefit payments or to support an unjustified denial of a claim.
+Claims adjuster or administrator fraud can include embezzling from an employer by causing payments to be made to non-existent claimants or medical providers, referring patients or clients to medical providers or attorneys for compensation, issuing excessive payments to a worker, attorney or medical provider in return for a kick-back, making false statements with the intent of discouraging an employee from filing or pursuing a claim, or backdating documents in an attempt to avoid penalties for delays in benefit payments or to support an unjustified denial of a claim.

 Attorney fraud can include facilitating fraud being committed by an injured worker client, engaging in client solicitation in cases where the employee wasn’t actually injured on the job, receiving a fee for referring clients to a medical provider, or facilitating employer or insurer fraud.